Albeoris/Memoria/README.md

 - Most crucial options and cheats are embedded in the game launcher
 - More in-depth configuration is available in the file `Memoria.ini` (in the game folder)

+## Third-party software

+See [THIRD-PARTY-NOTICES.md](THIRD-PARTY-NOTICES.md) for third-party software and license information.

 ## 🚀 Build

 ### Visual Studio